simoneatt11/YC_Analysis/README.md

 ## Data source and methodology

 The base dataset comes from **[yc-oss/api](https://github.com/yc-oss/api)**, an open-source project that fetches Y Combinator's public company directory from YC's Algolia search index once a day and republishes it as static JSON files.
-This is not an official YC API — it mirrors publicly accessible data visible to anyone browsing [ycombinator.com/companies](https://www.ycombinator.com/companies).
+This is not an official YC API, it mirrors publicly accessible data visible to anyone browsing [ycombinator.com/companies](https://www.ycombinator.com/companies).

 Founder names and job openings are scraped from individual company pages on ycombinator.com.